 As is evident from the policies and guidelines governing VE, authority and accountability for the conduct and completion of investigations is now significantly more fragmented than before with as many as 5 to 6 different Medical Board and HQES staff regularly involved in many cases, including the District office Supervisor, Investigator, and Medical Consultant, and as many as three (3) HQES Attorneys (SDAG, LP, and Primary DAG).
 The number of Medical Board and HQES staff who become involved with each case can be (and often is) even greater when (1) cases are reassigned to different Investigators or Prosecutors to balance workloads, (2) a change is made to the LP assigned to a District office, or (3) turnover occurs among either Medical Board or HQES staff.
-The involvement of all of these personnel has created needs for continuous documentation and distribution of communications between most (or all) of these staff throughout the course of the investigation to keep all of the members of the VE Team updated and informed regarding the status and progress of the investigation, and to coordinate a series of investigative activities that typically extend over a period of at least 1 to 2 years, including:
+The involvement of all of these personnel has created needs for continuous documentation and distribution of communications between most (or all) of these staff throughout the course of the investigation, and to coordinate a series of investigative activities that typically extend over a period of at least 1 to 2 years, including: